 When the War of 1812 broke out, Sarah Anna Emery had been married to David Emery just over a year.
-The couple had invested in a property that consisted of a farm, boarding house and tavern in Newburyport, and the war threatened to crush their dreams as it came crashing in on the New England economy.
+The couple had invested in a farm, boarding house and tavern in Newburyport.
+The war threatened to crush their dreams as it came crashing in on the New England economy.

-The Emerys learned of the war on July Fourth, and she recorded her thoughts in her Reminiscences of a nonagenarian published in 1879, a remarkable collection of tales from her long life.
+The Emerys learned of the war on July Fourth.
+Sarah recorded her thoughts in her Reminiscences of a nonagenarian.
+Published in 1879, the book comprises a remarkable collection of tales from her long life.

 There had been a celebration, oration, etc. Major Emery had been on duty with Col. Moses Newell, of the upper parish, who dined with us.
 I was apprised of the news at the table.
 There was much conversation, but my husband said little, and I knew by his grave taciturnity that he was troubled.

 At night, after the house was still he came into my private parlor, and sinking into the large rocking-chair exclaimed, “Wife, I fear I am ruined.”